USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 Equation of State Shared Directives
 -----------------------------------

-Equation of state tools may be created inside a module block on the fly, using the following shared directives.
+:doc:`Equation of State <bak-eos>` (EOS) models are needed for hydrodynamics simulation.
+EOS tools may be created inside a module block on the fly, using the following shared directives.
 They may also be created at the root level as named tools (not covered here).

 .. note::
 	As of this writing EOS is a moving target.
 The interface may change.